-This debate has been ongoing for some years now.
+This debate has been going on for some years now.
 While the majority have supported HTML-formatted emails, the answer is not so simple.
-When it comes to email marketing, open rates are significant.
+When it comes to email marketing, open rates are an important KPI.
 So, you inevitably want to test different ways to improve your particular metrics.

 However, do you fully understand each available option?
 This article will teach you everything you need to know about plain text and HTML emails.
-Thus, when you compose your next campaign, you will be sure of the choice you make.
+Thus, when you produce your next email marketing campaign, you will be more confident in the choice you make.

-Without a doubt, each type is an effective way to engage with the audience and to make them read and follow the CTA button.
-Nonetheless, you want to figure out who can do it better.
+Without a doubt, each type is an effective way to engage with your audience and to encourage them to read and follow your CTA.
+Nonetheless, you want to figure out which one produces better results.

-Plain Text: It’s straightforward; there are just words on a page.
+Plain Text: It is straightforward; there are just words on a page.
 The message is written without code, so the email is basic.
-Furthermore, there aren’t any visuals, such as GIFs or moving images like the one below.
+Furthermore, there aren’t any visuals, such as GIFs or moving images.

-Furthermore, to take it one step further, a plain text email shouldn’t have any additional colors, designs, or fancy fonts.
+Furthermore, a plain text email should not have any additional colors, designs, or fancy fonts.
 Even the links should be embedded as simple words without anything extra.

 You may know that in the early days, plain text emails were the most popular choice among all brands.
 In fact, in America or other English-speaking countries, the emails were and are still written via the American Standard Code for Information Interchange (ASCII).
 While they had no information regarding the font, size, or color of the text, the email program could decide how to display them.

-HTML stands for HyperText Markup Language which in basic words means code.
+HTML stands for HyperText Markup Language, which essentially means code.
 When composing an email in such format, you can dress it and style it however you want by using dynamic features.

-Primarily, you will code a document which has been made from ASCII text which lets a web browser know how to render information.
+Primarily, you will code a document that has been made from ASCII text which lets a web browser know how to render information.

-Similarly, like web pages, these emails have everything a plain text email doesn’t.
+Similarly, like web pages, these emails have everything a plain text email does not.
 This can include videos, images, and other multimedia elements.
-Therefore, you will have more freedom to design the campaign according to the brand values and what you’re looking to achieve with that particular campaign.
+Therefore, you will have more freedom to design the email campaign according to your aims and objectives.

-Arguably, the more visually engaging the email is, the higher the probability for the recipient to follow the CTA button.
+Arguably, the more visually engaging the email is, the higher the probability that the recipient will follow the CTA button.

-As you can experiment more with HTML emails, it’s more likely that you will mess up.
-One of the biggest challenges that you will face is the HTML email raising the spam filters.
-This means that automatically, the antivirus software by each email provided will strip all CSS styles from the email.
+As you can experiment more with HTML emails, it is more likely that you will mess up.
+One of the biggest challenges that you will face is the HTML email alerting the spam filters.
+This means that the antivirus software by each email provider will automatically strip all CSS styles from the email.
 Thus, by the time it reaches the recipient, the email will be mainly as a shell with no real information provided.

 Winner: If you want to send a network follow-up or a simple outreach, it’s best to use plain text.
-However, if you're going to sell a product or a service, HTML is your best choice as it’s more engaging.
+However, if you're going to sell a product or a service, HTML is your best choice as it is more engaging.
 Furthermore, a newsletter is essential to keep the recipient interested in your emails.
-Thus, you must create it in HTML to reach its full potential.
+Thus, it would be best if you created it in HTML to reach its full potential.

 • understanding what they engage the most with